-Patties are totally balanced with the proper meat, organ and bone ratio, while ground bone is easier for a transitioning pet to digest.
-A large variety of our patties only contain one protein, which makes any allergies or sensitivities easier to identify.
-To feed your dog a patty, just thaw and serve.
+Patties are balanced with the proper meat, organ and natural bone ratio.
+A large variety of our patties only contain one protein, which makes food allergies or sensitivities easier to identify.

 Puppies are naturally ready to eat raw and do not need a transition period.
 New proteins can be added to a pup’s diet more quickly than an adult.
 Small breed pups or very young pups should not be fed cold food as it can reduce their core temperature and cause shivering.
 To warm the food, put a thawed patty in a sealed ziplock bag and submerge in warm water.

 Totally Raw recommends weekly beef neck bones to keep teeth and gums clean and healthy.